Chart Color Schemes

 The labour market in Sydenham - Tempe - St Peters demonstrates typical performance when compared to similar areas across Australia

-Employment growth over the past year was estimated at 1.0%.
-As of June 2025, 5,458 residents were in work, with a workforce participation rate of 72.5%, higher than Greater Sydney's 60.0%.
-Employment is concentrated in professional & technical (130% of regional level), health care & social assistance, and education & training sectors.
+In this period, 5,458 residents were employed, with an unemployment rate of 4.2%, 0.2% below Greater Sydney's rate.
+Workforce participation was 72.5%, higher than Greater Sydney's 60.0%.
+Employment is concentrated in professional & technical (130.9%), health care & social assistance (85.2%), and education & training (48.2%) sectors, with a strong specialization in professional & technical.
 Construction shows lower representation at 5.9% versus the regional average of 8.6%.

-The area has a worker-to-resident ratio of 0.8, indicating above-normal local employment opportunities.
-Over the year to June 2025, employment increased by 1.0%, labour force grew by 0.7%, and unemployment fell by 0.3 percentage points.
-In comparison, Greater Sydney had employment growth of 2.6% and unemployment rose by 0.3 percentage points.
-State-level data from Sep-25 shows NSW employment contracted by 0.41%, losing 19,270 jobs, with an unemployment rate of 4.3%.
-Nationally, the unemployment rate was 4.5%, with employment growth at 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Sydenham-Tempe-St Peters' employment mix suggests local growth of approximately 7.0% over five years and 14.1% over ten years.
+The worker-to-resident ratio is 0.8, indicating above-normal local employment opportunities.
+Over the year to June 2025, employment increased by 1.0%, labour force by 0.7%, reducing unemployment by 0.3 percentage points.
+Greater Sydney recorded higher employment growth (2.6%) but saw a rise in unemployment (0.3 percentage points).
+State-level data from Nov-25 shows NSW employment contracted by 0.03% (-2,260 jobs), with an unemployment rate of 3.9%, lower than the national rate of 4.3%.
+National employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Sydenham-Tempe-St Peters' employment mix suggests local employment growth should be 7.0% over five years and 14.1% over ten years, assuming constant population projections.

 Frequently Asked Questions - Employment